-Anyone who owns or manages a home, business, residential property, or other facility in New Jersey, Delaware, or Philadelphia shares one goal: keeping those properties and the residents, customers, or employees in them safe and protected from fires.
+Anyone who owns or manages a home, business, residential property, or other facility in New Jersey or Delaware shares one goal: keeping those properties and the residents, customers, or employees in them safe and protected from fires.
 While some may believe that fire protection methods outshine fire prevention tactics in accomplishing that goal, the fact is that both methods work best when employed together.

 As part of any protective measure for any residence or business, most people set up advance safety procedures to defend their properties in case a fire breaks out.
 The foremost fire protection measure usually includes making sure the property is armed with enough equipment to combat a fire.
 Here are several fire protection tips you can apply to your own properties.

 The first step in fire protection is ensuring that all building occupants are safe, which is why these alarms and heat detectors are the first line of defense in any fire protection system.
 Make sure your building is equipped with enough fire alarms and heat detectors to provide early fire detection and warnings.

 Place several fire extinguishers in easily accessible locations throughout your home or business and train family members or personnel in their use.
 A fast response to a small fire can often prevent the development of a dangerous, devastating blaze.

 Another step is to provide further protection to stop a fire from spreading in order to halt or limit serious damage to property, equipment, merchandise or personal belongings.
 These systems often include additional components in addition to hand-held fire extinguishers.

 Automatic sprinklers are effective, reliable elements of fire protection in homes and businesses.
 They work well to control flames before the fire department arrives.

 Automatic commercial kitchen fire suppression systems work successfully to control or extinguish high-temperature grease fires.